HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 Which, in this case, is much better.

 For me, what really drew me in were two things:
-- Design first: the engine has a long history of spending months working on architecting and designing systems, NOT on just
+- Design first: the engine has a long history of spending months working on architecting and designing systems, NOT on just spitting out code
 - [No breaking changes](https://defold.com/why/): as a lot of time is spent *architecting* the systems, they do things right the first time.
 This was a massive problem migrating from Godot 3 to 4, and Godot 4 still has many systems that get redone constantly, such as the TileMap

 It also has official support for many, [MANY services](https://defold.com/manuals/online-services/):